 The paint came off these legs without too much trouble after applying some paint stripper.
 It then became clear that the legs had been painted because they had started to rust.
 There were rust spots covering most of the legs, which was a shame.
 After stripping them of paint, I soaked them in my vinegar bath for about 24 hours.
 This removed most of the surface rust and loosened the rest of it to the point that it came off easily.
 I polished the legs up with some steel wool and rinsed the vinegar off at the same time.
 I found that, for some reason, these legs started to rust again within minutes (!) of being rinsed off.
 I have no idea why they started to show rust again so quickly, but there was a noticeable difference between when they were first rinsed off to a minute later.
 I dried them off as quickly as possible and gave them another polish with fine grade steel wool.
 Some of the rust pits were still visible but there wasn't much that could be done about this.
 Thankfully, the shine of the chrome came up well, which was the main thing.
 I gave the legs a couple of coats of clearcoat to protect them from rust in the future and cleaned up the leg levellers.
 The leg bolts got a good polish as well.
 I think they turned out well!

 I just hit them with a long polishing session with ultra fine steel wool.
 This worked really well and removed all of the rust, which turned out to be mostly light surface rust.
-It also polished up the rails to a nice, smooth finish.
-Not as blingy as new, chrome rails, but it looks original and feels nice to the touch.
+They polished up reasonably well, but they were still a little rough to the touch, and spots where the rust had penetrated deeper were darker.

 Ball hole liner

 There's an odd part that appears in a lot of Gottlieb System 3 game manuals that never appears to be present on the actual games.
 That part is the metal hole liner (part no. 11151) which, on Tee'd Off, sits in the ball hole upkicker as a kind of guard or collar for the inside of the playfield hole.
 I've seen plenty of pictures of System 3 game playfields, but I've never seen this liner installed on the games.
 I have no idea why.
 Luckily, you can still buy them (PB Resource), so I ordered one just for the sake of completeness.
 It's a good part to have because it will prevent the playfield hole surface from damage.
 However, there was an issue.
 The liner has a slit in it to allow you to compress it and insert it into the playfield hole.
 Even when compressed, the liner was too wide to insert into the hole.
 I needed to grind down one edge to give it the clearance it needed.
-In the end, I made it fit!
+In the end, it fit into the hole quite snugly.
+Just as Gottlieb intended!

 Rubber placement at top of playfield